ctdesign/static-gov-website/README.md

 ## Gov static site template

 This is a forkable repo for making a quick static website that looks like GOV.UK.
+Have a look at this site here: https://ctdesign.github.io/static-gov-website/

+Its for quick and dirty prototyping, powered by markdown.
+You _can_ run it locally but I find it quickest to edit it all via the Github website interface.
+Makes collaborating on content really easy.

-Its for quick prototyping or for using as a temporary information website.
-It's a modified version of one of the defaul Github pages themes with some custom CSS and theme files to make it look like GOV.UK.
+It's a modified version of one of the default Github pages themes with some custom CSS and theme files to make it look like GOV.UK.

 ### Instructions